Timesheets (Cloud)

-In this tutorial, you will learn how to use the Billable hours field to track billable hours on a project in a simple way, for the purpose of invoicing a customer.
-This method is easy to set up across your Tempo instance and you can control who can bill their time on a per-Jira project basis.
+In this tutorial, you will learn how to use the Billable hours field to track billable hours on a space in a simple way, for the purpose of invoicing a customer.
+This method is easy to set up across your Tempo instance and you can control who can bill their time on a per-Jira space basis.

-The reason to work on a per-Jira project basis is because the Billable hours field is controlled at the Jira project level with the Set Billable Hours permission: this permission is what makes the Billable hours field appear in the Log Time form.
+The reason to work on a per-Jira space basis is because the Billable hours field is controlled at the Jira space level with the Set Billable Hours permission: this permission is what makes the Billable hours field appear in the Log Time form.
 You'll see how to do this in the steps below.

 Tracking billable work using the Billable hours field is one of two ways in which you can do this in Tempo Timesheets: the other is to use billable Tempo accounts (see Tracking Billable Work for Invoicing Using Tempo Accounts).
 And for more background on both of these methods, see Best Practices for Tracking Billable Hours.